Routing In Linux An Introduction

 By default, routing is based on destination IP address, i.e., the routing table will decide where to route the packet depending on the destination address field in the packet.
 But there are a number of other utilities and options on routing in linux.
 One interesting fact is that most of the routers are using linux kernel for their IOS (inter operating system).
 Isn’t that cool?
-Now you can use your linux machine as your local router with more confidence, right?
+Now you can use your routing in Linux. machine as your local router with more confidence, right?

 Other than destination IP address we can also use source IP address , Tos (Type of service) , fwmark (Marking of packets by kernel) and the interface on which packet arrived as the parameters for routing decision.
 Before getting in to IP routing let me explain some scenarios where we need Advanced routing features.
 Suppose we have 3-4 gateways and we can easily differentiate them on their bandwidth, reliability, QoS and cost, which one do we select?
 We would definitely choose the one with the best combination of all these features.
 But if everyone selects that gateway and start using it, it would obviously be overwhelmed with the traffic.
 So it is best to differentiate services based on their priority.
 We should give more priority to services which need higher bandwidth or more reliability.
 Then the route packet will be used by higher priority services through the most reliable gateway.
 One example for such service is the SSH.

 Now let’s begin with the commands for this advanced routing feature.
 We will be using the combination of iptables, IP route and IP rule commands here.
 All linux systems have an iptable package by default.
 If you don’t have IP route or IP rule command, you have to download the iproute2 package.
 Before writing the rules on iptables, check kernel modules and options that are required for the full operation of iptable.
 But since the latest kernels have all the modules and options for iptables you will not have to worry about it.